proxylity/examples/multi-modal/readme.md

 (printf "${EXECUTION_ID}" && sleep 2) | ncat -u $UDP_DOMAIN $UDP_PORT -w 2
 ```

 This time it responds with a "FAILED" message, because the execution has completed and cannot be resumed.
-This kind of multi-model, interlocked flow is common in hardware integrations and with UDP Gateway can be implenented in a very modern, AWS native way.
+This kind of multi-modal, interlocked flow is common in hardware integrations and with UDP Gateway can be implemented in a very modern, AWS native way.

 To remove all the resources created by the example stack: